Skip to Content

 • Avoid camping near water sources- Humidity levels are higher near lakes, streams, and rivers as well as marshy areas.
 The reason is that water evaporates from the water sources into the air and increases the level of humidity.
 More moisture in the air means more condensation.

-• Avoid camping on wet ground- If the ground feels squishy when you walk, look for another spot.
+• Avoid camping on wet ground- Ideally, you want to camp on dry ground.
+If the ground feels squishy when you walk, look for another spot.
 Water on the ground can evaporate in the night and increase the humidity around your tent.
 Some water vapor can evaporate up into your tent’s rainfly.
 This adds moisture which increases condensation.

 Good campsite selection